joshuavetos/TESSRAX-CANON-/01_CANON/CANON-003_Claim_Economy.md

 - Suspended claims are **removed from context**
 - Reasoning may not reference masked tokens

-Referencing masked claims is a HARD FAIL.
+Referencing masked claims is a **HARD FAIL**.

 ## Capability Accounting
 Failure depletes **capability**, not reputation.

-Repeated high-impact failures degrade permitted claim tiers in sequence:
+Repeated high‑impact failures degrade permitted claim tiers in sequence:
-Structural → Prediction → Observation → Silence-only.
+Structural → Prediction → Observation → Silence‑only.

 ## Canon Admissibility
 01_CANON may contain ONLY:

-- Non-derivable invariants
+- Non‑derivable invariants
 - Enforcement behavior
-- Fail-closed conditions
+- Fail‑closed conditions
 - Explicit refusal triggers

 Explanations, examples, commentary, or interpretations are prohibited.